-I have a decade of experience working professionally with dogs, beginning in shelter and rescue, though I’ve been a teacher as long as I can remember and my work in applied behavior and learning theory began with (human) children.
+I have well over a decade of experience working professionally with dogs, beginning in shelter and rescue, though I’ve been a teacher as long as I can remember and my work in applied behavior and learning theory began with (human) kids!

-I am a featured conference and panel speaker including the Pet Professional Guild’s Geek Week and I publish regularly in PPG’s Barks from the Guild.
+I am a featured conference and panel speaker for organizations including the Pet Professional Guild, The Academy for Dog Trainers and Animal Rescue Foundation, and I publish regularly in PPG’s BARKS magazine.